nomath4u/radiusnetworks.github.io/proximitykit/api/index.md

 * `name` The name of the iBeacon
 * `major` The major iBeacon identifier
 * `minor` The minor iBeacon identifier
-* `attrs` A list of key value pairs associated with the iBeacon
+* `attributes` A list of key value pairs associated with the iBeacon

 ## Updating a ibeacon